-By the end of this guide, you’ll not only have Visual Studio Code installed but also a clear understanding of how to tailor it to meet your specific development needs.
+By the end of this guide, you’ll have Visual Studio Code installed and customized to fit your development needs—plus tips for keeping it up to date and troubleshooting common issues.

 Update Your Rocky Linux System